 While each baby develops at his or her own pace, you should be aware of certain milestones your child should be reaching.
 Failure to reach certain milestones may be a sign of medical or developmental problems requiring special attention.
-You should let your baby's doctor know if at nine months your child:
+You should let your baby's doctor know if at 9 months your child:

-Doesn't babble
+- Doesn't babble

-- > Drags one side of body while crawling (for over a month) - > Doesn't point to objects or pictures - > Doesn't search for objects that are hidden while he or she watches - > Shows no interest in games like peek-a-boo - > Shows no affection for primary caregiver - Doesn't seem to enjoy being around people available in your community.
+- > Drags one side of body while crawling

+- > Doesn't point to objects or pictures

+- > Doesn't search for objects that are hidden while he or she watches

+- > Shows no interest in games like peek-a-boo

+- > Shows no affection for primary caregiver

+- > Doesn't seem to enjoy being around people